-Use {{dateAdd}} to add or subtract a specific time offset (in milliseconds) from a given date, optionally applying a time zone for the resulting ISO 8601 timestamp.
+Use {{dateAdd}} to add or subtract a specific time offset from a given date, optionally applying a time zone for the resulting ISO 8601 timestamp.
+Specify the offset in milliseconds, or use a readable interval (such as 1 "day") instead of converting to milliseconds yourself.
 Typical uses include adjusting a date by days/hours or converting a timestamp to a particular time zone.

-{{dateAdd dateField offsetField timeZoneField}}
+{{dateAdd dateField offsetValue interval timeZoneField}}

 -